2002 Las Vegas Bowl

 The 2002 SEGA Sports Las Vegas Bowl was the 11th edition of the annual college football bowl game.
 It featured the New Mexico Lobos and the UCLA Bruins.
 The Bruins defeated the Lobos, 27–13.

-Notably the game was the first Division I-A college football game to have a female player on the field, Katie Hnida.
-Also, UCLA coach Ed Kezirian was victorious in his one and only appearance as a head coach.
-This was the second year in a row for the Las Vegas Bowl to be held on Christmas day.
+Notably, the game was the first Division I-A college football game to have a female player on the field, Katie Hnida.
+Also, longtime UCLA assistant coach Ed Kezirian was victorious in his one and only appearance as a head coach.
+This was the second year in a row that the Las Vegas Bowl was held on Christmas Day.

 Game summary

 UCLA scored first on a 49-yard field goal by Nate Fikse to take an early 3–0 lead.
 New Mexico's Desmar Black intercepted a UCLA pass, and returned it 55 yards for a touchdown.
 The extra point try was blocked, giving New Mexico a 6–3 lead.
-An interesting note from that game was that when New Mexico sent Katie Hnida out to kick the extra point, Katie became the first woman to play in a Division I-A college football game.
+An interesting note from that game was that when New Mexico sent Katie Hnida out to kick the extra point, she became the first woman to play in a Division I-A college football game.
 Since the kick was blocked, UCLA was not the first team to be scored upon by a woman in a Division I-A game.
-Katie would later kick two extra points against Texas State University in the fourth quarter of a 72–8 New Mexico win on August 30, 2003.
+Hnida would later successfully kick two extra points against Texas State in the fourth quarter of a 72–8 New Mexico win on August 30, 2003.

-Nate Fikse's 39 yard field goal for the Bruins tied it in the second quarter, and the score remained 6–6 at halftime.
+Fikse made a 39-yard field goal for the Bruins to tie it in the second quarter, and the score remained 6–6 at halftime.

-2 minutes into the third quarter, UCLA's Craig Bragg scored on a 74-yard punt return giving UCLA a 13–6 lead.
+Two minutes into the third quarter, UCLA's Craig Bragg scored on a 74-yard punt return, giving UCLA a 13–6 lead.
 In the fourth quarter, UCLA's Jarrad Page intercepted a New Mexico pass, and returned it 29 yards for a touchdown, putting UCLA up 20–6.
-A 1-yard Tyler Ebell scored from 1 yard out, increasing the Bruins' lead to 27–6.
+A 1-yard Tyler Ebell score from 1 yard out increased the Bruins' lead to 27–6.
 New Mexico scored once more on an 11-yard touchdown pass from Casey Kelly to Joe Manning.
 Kenny Byrd kicked the extra point, making the final score 27–13.